ingpoc/Claude/docs/knowledge-graph.md

 ## Overview

-The Knowledge Graph MCP is a tool that allows AI assistants to build, maintain, and query a structured knowledge representation of code, concepts, and their relationships.
+The Knowledge Graph MCP server is a tool that allows AI assistants (like the Claude app) to build, maintain, and query a structured knowledge representation of code, concepts, and their relationships.
 This enables assistants to develop a persistent understanding of complex codebases, track context across sessions, and reason about relationships between different software components.

+This project also includes a Next.js web application for visualizing and interacting with the knowledge graph data, but the Next.js application **does not** use the MCP server; it interacts directly with the backend database logic.

 ## Architecture

 This implementation uses:
-- **KuzuDB**: A graph database used for storing entities and relationships
+- **KuzuDB**: A graph database used for storing entities and relationships.
-- **NextJS API Routes**: Server-side routes that expose the knowledge graph functionality
-- **Model Context Protocol (MCP)**: Framework for integrating tools with AI assistants
+- **Backend Logic (`lib/`)**: TypeScript modules (`knowledgeGraph.ts`, `projectManager.ts`) containing the core logic for interacting with KuzuDB.
+- **Standalone MCP Server (`standalone-server.js`)**: A dedicated Node.js/Express server that exposes the backend logic to AI clients via the Model Context Protocol (MCP).
+Uses code from `lib/mcp/`.
+- **Next.js Application (`app/`, `components/`)**: A web-based frontend UI for visualizing and managing the knowledge graph.
+This application interacts directly with the Backend Logic (e.g., via Server Actions), **not** through the MCP Server.

 ## Core Concepts